 (a) Short term financial assets and trade receivables

-Cash, cash equivalents, accrued interest and receivables are short term financial assets.
-Management have assessed that the carrying value of these assets approximates fair value as they are short term in nature or are receivable on demand.
+Cash and cash equivalents, accrued interest and receivables are short term financial assets.
+Management have assessed that the carrying value of these assets approximates fair value as they are short term in nature.

 (b) Financial assets